FrankSzendzielarz/AlgorandVisualStudio/Transactions/ContractToContract.md

 All calls to ```SmartContractReference``` methods are single or group transaction calls and therefore always return ValueTuples.
 (See [Inner Transactions](./InnerTransactions.md) However, ABI calls return values too, so these must be handled somehow.
-AlgoStudio uses ```out``` parameters to represent ABI return values, and ValueTuples for the single/group transaction.
+Algorand for Visual Studio uses ```out``` parameters to represent ABI return values, and ValueTuples for the single/group transaction.

 For the above example, to expose ```ConcatBytesContract```, we would make a ```SmartContractReference``` class like this: